What both sides are saying about the ceasefire deal between Israel and Lebanon's Hezbollah

 “We want an end to the aggression, of course, but not at the expense of the sovereignty of the state” of Lebanon, he said.

-The European Union’s top diplomat, Josep Borrell, said Tuesday that Israel’s security concerns had been addressed in the deal also brokered by France.
+The European Union’s top diplomat, Josep Borrell, said Tuesday that Israel’s security concerns had been addressed in the deal, also brokered by France.
+Hezbollah indicated it would give the ceasefire pact a chance.

 After months of cross-border bombings, Israel can claim major victories, including the killing of Hezbollah’s top leader, Hassan Nasrallah, most of his senior commanders and the destruction of extensive militant infrastructure.